 #1: Go to the Run window.
 Input msconfig and hit ‘Enter.’
 This will lead you to the ‘System Configuration‘ window.

 #2: Choose the Service tab, click on the Hide all Microsoft services to uncheck the box, and click on the Disable option.

 #3: Go to the ‘Startup’ tab and click on the Open Task Manager option.
 In the new window, choose each item mentioned and click Disable to prevent these items from running on startup.

 #4: Close the Task Manager window and return to System Configuration.
 Now, click on ‘Apply’ and then ‘OK.’

 After disabling all items and applications, restart your computer system.
-If you can log in to your system, this means that one of the applications was the culprit.
-Now, you can enable all those services and applications one by one to find out.
+One of the applications was the culprit if you can log in to your system.
+Now, you can enable all those services and applications to find out.

 Method 7: Run Automatic Repair/Startup

 If you did not find any problematic or corrupted application after performing a clean boot in your system and still encountering LogonUI Exe error, try Automatic Repair.
 You must shut down and restart your computer system three times and enter WinRE.